xnuter/http-tunnel/README.md

 ### Overview

-An implementation of [HTTP Tunnel](https://en.wikipedia.org/wiki/HTTP_tunnel) in Rust.
+An implementation of [HTTP Tunnel](https://en.wikipedia.org/wiki/HTTP_tunnel) in Rust, which can also function as a TCP proxy.

 The core code is entirely abstract from the tunnel protocol or transport protocols.
 In this example, it supports both `HTTP` and `HTTPS` with minimal additional code.